ronin-co/better-auth/README.md

 ## Schema

 Better Auth requires a number of schema models / tables to be created in your database.
-This is referred in the Better Auth documentation as the "core schema".
+This is referred to in the Better Auth documentation as the "core schema".

-To help get started, here is that "core schema" translated to a RONIN schema:
+To help get started, here is that "core schema" translated to a RONIN database schema:

 ```ts
 // schema/index.ts